What is a Mystery Shopper Checklist?

 Restaurant mystery shoppers normally lookout for the top two elements that set food service establishments apart: food quality and customer service.
 Restaurant mystery shopping enables restaurateurs to discover behaviors that boost customer satisfaction, resulting in customer loyalty.
 Moreover, details of secret shoppers’ dining experiences can help identify gaps in training needs and standardize restaurant operations.

-Arguably, the most common type of mystery shopping involves retailers such as supermarkets, department stores, and clothing outlets, among others.
-Retail mystery shoppers tend to focus on the path to purchase, employee behavior, and store appearance.
+Arguably, the most common type of mystery shopping involves retail stores such as supermarkets, department stores, and clothing outlets, among others.
+Retail mystery shoppers tend to focus on the path to purchase, employee performance and behavior, and store appearance.
 Retail mystery shopping can provide valuable information to build positive customer relationships on the frontline, increasing sales and retention.

 Mystery shopping is done by an organization hiring a secret shopper as a customer entering their own or a competitor’s business to grade a product and/ or service offering.
 A good mystery shop or visit will set specific information-gathering objectives.
 Here are some examples of how mystery shopping is usually done: